82nd Division (Nigeria)

-The 82nd (Airborne and Amphibious) Division is a division of the Nigerian Army.
+The 82nd (Airborne and Amphibious) Division is the only combined infantry between airborne forces, mechanized infantry, and motorized infantry division unit of the Nigerian Army (NA), which specialized in air assault and airborne operations, amphibious warfare, combined arms, coastal defence, CQB/CQC in urban areas, desert and jungle warfare, maneuver warfare, mountain warfare, providing security at ports or shore stations, raiding with smal unit tactics, and reconnaissance.
 It has an area of responsibility covering Southern Nigeria, near the borders with Cameroon.
 It is numbered in honor of the 82nd (West Africa) Division during the Burma campaign.

 History

 It was established in 1975.
 General Mamman Jiya Vatsa established the doctrinal basis for the establishment of the 82nd Division, including its naming after the 82nd West African Division.

+In 1982, Col. Musa Bityong aided the establishment of the first Airborne of a "can do, special forces" officer - "a soldier's soldier" squad in the division.